-Despite receiving some offers, Tykociner ultimately stayed at the University of Illinois, retain control of his invention.
+Despite receiving some offers, Tykociner ultimately stayed at the University of Illinois.
+He gave up hopes of university financing, but retained control of his invention, which ultimately received three patents.
 Meanwhile, rival inventors were also working on their own versions of the optical movie sound track.
-By the late 1920s, the film industry had pooled the patents of some of those rival versions, which became the standard for talking picture technology.
+By the late 1920s, the U-S film industry had pooled the patents of some of those rival versions, which became the standard for talking picture technology.
 1927 saw the release by Warner Bros. of "The Jazz Singer", using the studio's Vitaphone sound-on-disc technology, while Fox Film Corp. released "Sunrise", a silent film with a musical sound track using the Movietone process, an optical sound-on-film system similar to Tykociner's.
 That same year, Tykociner sold his sound-on-film patent for $50,000, according to film historian Scott Eyman, in his book, The Speed of Sound.
 Eyman's book does not identify the buyer.

 Joseph Tykociner continued as an engineering research professor at the University of Illinois until his retirement in 1949.
 As a professor emeritus he devised a field of reserarch he called Zetetics, which he summed up as "Research as a Science" in the title of his 1959 book on the subject.
 Tykociner continued work in that area until his death in 1969, at the age of 91.

 Today, most histories of the motion picture industry give only a brief mention of Tykociner, or none at all, when describing the development of sound movies.
 But at the University of Illinois, he is remembered as a pioneer, who was the first to demonstrate the technology.